asrulsibaoel/klopsec/README.md

 - [ ] Implement A/B Testing mechanism.

 ## Contributing
-- Be Koinworks Data Engineer Team member.
-- Ask for repository ownership rights (developer or maintainer) to the DevOps Team.
-- Start developing by creating a new branch.
+- Fork this repository.
 - Do your changes / features.
 - Ask for a merge request to the staging branch with a reviewer described in your merge request.

 ## Authors and acknowledgment
-This repository were authored by Koinworks Data Engineers Team.
+This repository were authored by [Me](https://github.com/asrulsibaoel)

 ## License
 Apache License, Version [2.0](https://www.apache.org/licenses/LICENSE-2.0).